-- (1) This section applies if- - (a) in the moratorium period, an application had been made under the repealed Moratorium Act, section 14 for a decision that modified schedule 8 development is exempt development; and - (b) immediately before 8 October 2009, the application had not been decided. - (2) From 8 October 2009- - (a) the application may be decided under the repealed Moratorium Act as if it had not been repealed; and - (b) the repealed Moratorium Act, section 16(1) continues to apply and, if the decision is to refuse the moratorium exemption or grant the moratorium exemption on conditions, the notice must be an information notice about the decision; and - (c) if the moratorium exemption is granted- - (i) the repealed Moratorium Act, section 17(1) continues to apply; and - (ii) the development taken to be exempt development under the moratorium exemption continues to be exempt development only if any conditions imposed on the exemption are complied with.
+- (1) This section applies if- - (a) in the moratorium period, an application had been made under the repealed Moratorium Act, section 14 for a decision that modified schedule 8 development is exempt development; and - (b) immediately before 8 October 2009, the application had not been decided. - (2) From 8 October 2009- - (a) the application may be decided under the repealed Moratorium Act as if it had not been repealed; and - (b) the repealed Moratorium Act, section 16(1) continues to apply and, if the decision is to refuse the moratorium exemption or grant the moratorium exemption on conditions, the notice must be an information notice about the decision; and modified schedule 8 development see the repealed Moratorium Act, schedule 2.

+- (c) if the moratorium exemption is granted- - (i) the repealed Moratorium Act, section 17(1) continues to apply; and - (ii) the development taken to be exempt development under the moratorium exemption continues to be exempt development only if any conditions imposed on the exemption are complied with. - (3) In this section-